basarat/demo-typestyle/01-intro/script.md

 });
 ```

-* It also you a level of quick compile time protection against typos e.g.
+* I will also protect against typos in CSS values if the CSS property only accepts a restricted set.

+* and TypeStyle will always prevent typos in CSS property names e.g. if you misspell colour TypeScript will complain.

 ```js
 const className = style({